Jamison Crowder: Washington Redskins

+2015 season

-Crowder was picked by the Washington Redskins in the fourth round with the 105th overall pick of the 2015 NFL Draft.
+Crowder was picked by the Washington Redskins in the fourth round with the 105th overall pick of the 2015 NFL draft.
 He signed a four-year rookie contract on May 11, 2015.

-2015 season: Rookie year

 On September 13, 2015, Crowder made his NFL debut against the Miami Dolphins.
 On October 11, 2015, Crowder caught eight passes for 87 yards against the Atlanta Falcons in his first start.
 On November 15, 2015, Crowder caught his first touchdown, an eleven-yard reception from quarterback Kirk Cousins, against the New Orleans Saints.
 On January 3, 2016, Crowder caught his second touchdown against the Dallas Cowboys, a three-yarder.
 Crowder also caught five passes for a career-high 109 yards, his first game with over 100 receiving yards.
 Crowder recorded his 59th reception of the season, breaking the team record for receptions by a rookie previously owned by Hall of Fame receiver Art Monk.

 Crowder finished the season with 59 receptions for 604 yards and two touchdowns.